collintrann/toy_OCR_task/README.md

 ## Setup instructions (YOU EDIT)

-install pytesseract and natsort using "pip install pytesseract" and "pip install natsort"
+install pytesseract, natsort, and pillow using "pip install pytesseract", "pip install natsort", "pip install pillow"

 ## Instructions to reproduce the output (YOU EDIT)